 Unwashed fruits and vegetables sprayed with arsenic, lead Lead Poisoning Lead poisoning affects many parts of the body, including the brain, nerves, kidneys, liver, and blood.
 Children are particularly susceptible because their nervous system is still developing... read more , or organic insecticides Insecticide Poisoning Insecticides are chemicals used to kill insects.
 Some insecticides are also dangerous to humans.
 Many insecticides can cause poisoning after being swallowed, inhaled, or absorbed through the... read more

 Treatment of Food Poisoning

-Most people with food poisoning recover fully and rapidly with nothing more than replacement of fluids and electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more .
+Most people with food poisoning recover fully and rapidly with nothing more than replacement of fluids and electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more .
 As soon as symptoms begin, a person should try to consume large amounts of fluids.
 If fluids cannot be tolerated, the person needs to go to an emergency department for intravenous fluids.